 Yes, it’s bulky because I picked the thick one but I love it -find it here.
-It’s easier to sleep with it on so many positions without having your head bang against seat, tv or fellow travellers.
+It’s easier to sleep with it in so many positions without having your head bang against the seat, tv or fellow travellers.

 4. Bring a blanket.
 I don’t bring a blanket but rather a very heavy and warm scarf I have for the winter.
 These are so handy I actually bought two so I can wash one and keep another.
 I love them and for the plane they are perfect.

 5. Slippers or wear your shoes.
 You will be surprised how many people go to the bathroom without shoes. -Seriously this is disgusting and also all these germs go into your shoe and home with you.
 I try to bring slippers, which I just take from my next hotel stay and I leave on board.

 6. Noise cancelling headphones.
 I didn’t bring these until very recently and I can’t believe I survived all that plane noise without them.